shobeir/GraphiPy/README.md

 - [Twitter](https://github.com/shobeir/GraphiPy/blob/master/demo/TwitterDemo.ipynb)
 - [YouTube](https://github.com/shobeir/GraphiPy/blob/master/demo/YoutubeDemo.ipynb)

 GraphiPy can also export data as CSV files and visualize the graphs using NetworkX.
+It is also possible to convert from one graph type to another (e.g. from Pandas to Neo4j and vice versa).
 For more information, see [this notebook](https://github.com/shobeir/GraphiPy/blob/master/demo/DataExportDemo.ipynb)